cpulvermacher/time-travel/README.md

 - Some apps require a ticking clock and may break when setting a static fake date

 ## Installation
+Get it from the Chrome Web Store: https://chrome.google.com/webstore/detail/time-travel/jfdbpgcmmenmelcghpbbkldkcfiejcjg

+To build and use a local version:
 - Download this repository
 - run `npm run build`
 - Open chrome://extensions